mmcgurn/enumerator/README.md

 # enumerator
-a library/executable that create a file from a template for every enumeration
+Is a library/executable that create a file from a template for every variation.
 This library/executable allows generating an enumerations of inputs.

 The minimum required options is a path to an input file:

 ```bash